 To install Python, we need to download the official Python executable installer from the official site.
 Next, you need to run this installer and complete the installation steps.
 Finally, you can configure the PATH variable to use python from the command line.

 We can choose the version of Python we wish to install.
-It is recommended to install the latest version of Python, which is 3.8.2 when writing this article.
+It is recommended to install the latest Python version, which is 3.8.2 when writing this article.

 - Open the official Python website in the web browser.
 Then Navigate to the Downloads tab for Windows.